Daniel Andrews: Political positions

-Andrews has been a member of Labor's socialist left faction since he joined the party in 1993.
+Andrews has been a member of the Labor Left faction since he joined the party in 1993.
 Having been an advocate for environmentalism and climate change, he supported the pledge for net zero emissions by 2050, and has started plans to renationalise the state electricity grid following the 2022 state election.
 Andrews has furthermore been a long time republican, and supports abolishing Australia's constitutional monarchy in favour of a federal republic.

-Andrews has voiced support throughout his career for same sex marriage, the protection and expansion of LGBT rights and the promotion of awareness and respect for transgender and transitioning people, particularly amongst young victorians.
+Andrews has voiced support throughout his career for same sex marriage, the protection and expansion of LGBT rights and the promotion of awareness and respect for transgender and transitioning people, particularly amongst young Victorians.
 On 24 May 2016, Andrews issued a formal apology on behalf of the Victorian Government, to the LGBT community, and specifically members of the community who had been charged with homosexual offences and crimes in the state prior to the decriminalisation of homosexuality in 1981.
 Premier Andrews said in a speech to the Victorian Parliament:

 Andrews, who is Catholic himself, has also been an outspoken critic of the Catholic Church in Australia, for their failure to adequately respond to extensive issues relating to child sexual abuse.
-On the death of Australia's most senior Catholic, Cardinal George Pell, Andrews remarked that his government would make no offer for a state funeral and instead made the following statement: “For victim-survivors, [I want] to send the clearest possible message: We see you, we believe you, we support you and you’re at the centre of not only our thoughts, not only our words, but our actions"Andrews has somewhat conservative views towards illicit drugs, being against the decriminalisation of recreational marijuana and against pill testing at music festivals.
+On the death of Australia's most senior Catholic, Cardinal George Pell, Andrews remarked that his government would make no offer for a state funeral and instead made the following statement:

+"For victim-survivors, [I want] to send the clearest possible message: We see you, we believe you, we support you and you're at the centre of not only our thoughts, not only our words, but our actions."

+Andrews has somewhat conservative views towards illicit drugs, being against the decriminalisation of recreational marijuana, and also against pill testing at music festivals.

 Personal life

-Andrews married Catherine Kesik in 1998 and they now live in Mulgrave with their three children.
-Andrews had a Roman Catholic upbringing but his attachment to it has waned since and he rarely attends church.
+Andrews married Catherine Kesik on 31 December 1998.
+They live in Mulgrave with their three children.
+Andrews had a Roman Catholic upbringing, although he rarely attends church.
+Andrews is a supporter of the Essendon Football Club.

 On the morning of 9 March 2021, Andrews slipped and fell on wet steps while on holiday on the Mornington Peninsula.
 He was taken to hospital where he was placed under intensive care.
-He suffered several broken ribs and a broken vertebra from the fall but did not have any head injuries.
+He suffered several broken ribs and a broken vertebra from the fall.
 Deputy Premier James Merlino was the Acting Premier until Andrews returned on 28 June 2021.

-On 28 March 2022, it was reported that Andrews contracted COVID-19, he later made a full recovery and continued to carry out his duties from isolation.
+Andrews contracted COVID-19 in March 2022.
+He continued to carry out his duties from isolation, and made a full recovery.

-Andrews is a supporter of the Essendon Football Club.
+Honours

+As part of the 2024 King's Birthday Honours, Andrews was awarded a Companion of the Order of Australia for "eminent service to the people and Parliament of Victoria, to public health, to policy and regulatory reform, and to infrastructure development."